JustinTheyskens/Inventory_Management_System/README.md

 - **Item Expiration Tracking**
   - Flag items nearing expiration for review

 ### Database Design (ERD)

-The system uses a normalized relational schema with a **junction table** to manage inventory across multiple warehouses.
+Although implemented in **MongoDB**, the system follows a **relational-style schema design** to maintain data integrity and clarity using references between collections.

 ```mermaid
 erDiagram